From Moriah to the Morel

 Akkadian (c.
 2500–600 BCE) — East Semitic, the direct ancestor of Hebrew religious vocabulary — carries two cuneiform-attested words from the m-r cluster: murru (myrrh) and marru (bitter).
 Both are documented in the cuneiform record by the third millennium BCE.
 The Akkadians traded myrrh from the south — Magan, Dilmun, eventually Sheba — and the word travelled with the substance.
 The m-r sound was already naming both the bitterness and the sacred resin a thousand years before Abraham.

 Four traditions.
 Four unrelated languages.
-The same sound naming the frontier, the bitter resin, the death-architecture, and the demon of mortality.
+The same sound naming the frontier, the bitter resin, the death-architecture, the demon of mortality, and the storm-warriors of the sky.

 The pattern that emerges from the deep past becomes structural at the level of architecture.